When will my baby get his First Tooth?

 This should be your last choice if everything fails.

 Try an over-the-counter remedy if your baby is especially cranky.
-Always consult your paediatrician or pharmacist before going for any OTC pain reliever.
+Always consult your pediatrician or pharmacist before going for any OTC pain reliever.

 Alternative Remedies For Teething in Babies as a Mom I Don’t Prefer: